The Division of Mission & Ministry Staff

 Director of the Center for Service & Social Justice

 Patricia Vaccaro is a life-long resident of Scranton, PA.
-Pat has served as the Director of Campus Ministries’ Center for Service and Social Justice for the past 30 Pat 2016years.
+Pat has served as the Director of The Center for Service and Social Justice for over 30 years.
 Pat works with 120 non-profit organizations in the Scranton Community matching student interests and gifts to the needs of the agency partners.
 She received her Bachelor’s Degree in Art Education from Marywood University, and a M.A. in Community Counseling from The University of Scranton.
 Pat has created a number of service opportunities including the FIRST (First-years Involved in Reflective Service Together); SPARK, a summer program with at-risk youth; Safe Trick-or-Treating in the Residence Halls; and, the End of the Year Collection Drive.
 Prior to coming to the University, Pat was a teacher in Scranton's Diocesan schools.
 She also was the Volunteer Director and Senior Center Manager for Meals on Wheels of Lackawanna County.
 Pat was a founding member of the Habitat for Humanity of Lackawanna County Chapter and was on various boards including Voluntary Action Center of NEPA and Catholic Social Services.

 Amy Hoegen, M.A.